 - IS 11239, IS 12436, IS 9428, IS 8183, IS 4671, IS 3690

-Few important points related to piping insulation (May vary from project to project):
+Some important design considerations related to piping insulation (May vary from project to project):

-- Insulation thickness is determined based on pipe size, normal operating temperature, temperature controlling requirement (extent of heat loss/gain), etc. At a minimum 25 mm thickness is used.
+- Insulation thickness is determined based on pipe size, normal operating temperature, temperature controlling requirement (extent of heat loss/gain), etc. At a minimum 25 mm pipe insulation thickness is to be used.

-- Insulation shall not be applied until hydrostatic/ pneumatic testing.
+- Insulation shall not be applied until hydrostatic/ pneumatic testing is performed.

 - All flanges will be insulated other than hydrogen service or high health hazard material services.